irubey/Refactor-Of-Analytics-App/README.md

 # Refactor of Analytics App

 Welcome to the Refactor of Analytics App repository!
-This project is a climbing analytics application built with Next.js and TypeScript, iterating on a previous prototype analytic application.
+This project is in progress, it's a climbing analytics application built with Next.js and TypeScript, iterating on a previous prototype analytic application.
 The app utilizes various modern web technologies to provide a comprehensive and interactive experience for analyzing climbing data.

 ## Table of Contents
 - [Introduction](#introduction)